 The visual listings can be very difficult to understand.
 In fact, you may call the SSA and tell them you are blind and can’t work.
 However, they may say you do not qualify to apply benefits because you do not have sufficient work credits.
 Therefore, they will claim you don’t have insurance and can’t get disability payments.

 In other words, the SSA may say you are not “insured.”
-This could be inaccurate.
+But, what if they are wrong?
+It is possible.
 The SSA calculates coverage differently for those who have certain visual impairments.
 Make sure you apply for benefits, even if the SSA tells you not to do so.

-ASK THE SSA ABOUT A DISABILITY FREEZE IF YOU ARE BLIND
+ASK THE SSA ABOUT A DISABILITY FREEZE – WHICH IS ANOTHER SSD BENEFIT FOR THE BLIND

 The SSA has a special rule that may help you get higher retirement or disability benefits someday.
 You can use this rule if you are blind, but aren’t getting disability benefits now because you are still working.
 If your earnings are lower because you are blind, you may qualify for a “freeze.”